d0w/cybersecurity/hw2/README.md

 print(timing_attack())
 ```

 When using this script, I printed out the response timings of different characters to debug what was going on.
-I saw that teh response for the "correct" letter came out a second longer.
+I saw that the response for the "correct" letter came out a second longer.

 ![pwdsofar](images/pwdsofar.png)